t-b/inferno/docs/README.md

 Inferno ONLY sets the the mode of the patch clamp amplifier.
 It is possible to programatically set and adjust many other things, however there is a risk of loosing cells due to misconfigured settings and takes time to develop properly.

+WARNING: Inferno stores binary data in a python dictionary using filenames as keys.
+If you use non unique filenames

 Known Issues
 ------------